-One of our governors has specific responsibility for SEND and Inclusion.
-They regularly meet with the SENCo to ensure that they are able to keep the governing body informed about the current SEND position within school and any changes in legislation.
+One of our Governors has specific responsibility for SEND and Inclusion.
+She regularly meets with the SENCo to ensure that she is able to keep the governing body informed about the current SEND position within school and any changes in legislation.